-Regardless of whether your company exhibits, or you speak at, or you simply attend, which are the national and regional data center trade shows that make the most sense for you to attend?
+Regardless of whether your company exhibits, speaks at, or attends, which national and regional data center trade shows make the most sense for you to attend?

-Organized as a trade association for mission-critical IT professionals, 7x24 Exchange produces two conferences each year (spring and fall), supports 24 local chapters, and publishes 7x24 Exchange Magazine.
-Since 1989, 7x24 Exchange has been providing a community for those that design, build, maintain, and use mission critical enterprise IT infrastructure.
-Each three day conference – held in different parts of the USA --introduces attendees to new approaches, solutions, products, and techniques for improving end-to-end reliability.
+Organized as a trade association for mission-critical IT professionals, 7x24 Exchange produces two conferences yearly (spring and fall), supports 24 local chapters, and publishes 7x24 Exchange Magazine.
+Since 1989, 7x24 Exchange has provided a community for those designing, building, maintaining, and using mission-critical enterprise IT infrastructure.
+Each three-day conference in different parts of the USA introduces attendees to new approaches, solutions, products, and techniques for improving end-to-end reliability.

 Although headquartered in London, DatacenterDynamics Converged produces events all over the globe.
-In addition to three annual events in North American, DCD Converged holds well over a dozen additional events through the Asia Pacific region, Europe, Middle East, Africa, Spain, and Latin America.
-Besides being in the live and online events business, the company has a diverse line of products and services for “the business of data centers” including Datacenter Dynamics Magazine , DC Professional Development, DCD Intelligence, and DCD Jobs.
+In addition to three annual events in North America, DCD Converged holds well over a dozen additional events in Asia, Europe, the Middle East, Africa, Spain, and Latin America.
+Besides being in the live and online events business, the company has diverse products and services for “the business of data centers,” including Datacenter Dynamics Magazine, DC Professional Development, DCD Intelligence, and DCD Jobs.

 Data Center Forums

-While a lot of data center trade shows focus on the IT professionals that operate and manage mission critical IT facilities, the IMN (Information Management Network) Data Center Forums approach the data center industry largely from the institutional finance and investment standpoint – more specifically real estate investment trusts (REITs).
+While a lot of data center trade shows focus on the IT professionals who operate and manage mission-critical IT facilities, the IMN (Information Management Network) Data Center Forums approach the data center industry largely from the institutional finance and investment standpoint – more specifically, real estate investment trusts (REITs).

 Data Center Summits